expo/react-native-image-picker-android/README.md

 # How do I use it?

-Follow these steps to integrate with your project:
+Follow these steps to integrate with your project.
+Each step links to a commit detailing what to do.
+The commits have comments explaining the purpose of each change.

 1. Add `ActivityResultListener.java`, `ImagePickerModule.java` and
    `ImagePickerPackage.java` to the Java code for your react-native application.